vasia/snailtrail/README.md

 }
 ```

-**Make sure to place the adapter at the top of the timely closure.**
+**Make sure to place the adapter at the top of the timely closure.** Otherwise, some logging events might not get picked up correctly by SnailTrail.

-### 2. Run in offline mode
+### 2. Install the SnailTrail CLI (`timely-snailtrail`)

+1. Run `cargo install --path timely-snailtrail timely-snailtrail` from the project root.
+2. Explore the CLI: `timely-snailtrail --help`

+### 3. Inspect your computation

+For example, we might want to generate aggregate metrics for an online 2 worker source computation using 2 SnailTrail peers:

+1. Run `timely-snailtrail -i 127.0.0.1 -p 1234 -s 2 -w 2 -o metrics.csv`.
+2. Attach the source computation by running it with `SNAILTRAIL_ADDR="127.0.0.1:1234"` as env variable.
+3. See `metrics.csv` for the aggregate metrics.

+## Commands

+- `viz` creates an interactive HTML-based PAG visualization (cf. `docs/graphs` for examples).
+Try it out: `timely-snailtrail -f <path/to/dumps> -s <source peers> viz` -> check `graph.html`
+- `metrics` exports aggregate metrics for the source computation (cf. `docs/metrics` for examples).
+Try it out: `timely-snailtrail -f <path/to/dumps> -s <source peers> metrics` -> check `metrics.csv`

+## Online vs. Offline

+There are three differences between running online and offline:
-1. Run the source computation as you would normally.
+1. In offline mode, the source computation is executed as usual — in online mode, you pass `SNAILTRAIL_ADDR=<IP>:<port>` as environment variable.
+2. In offline mode, you start the source computation first, then SnailTrail — vice versa in online mode.
+3. In offline mode, you pass `-f <path/to/dumps>` as CLA — in online mode, you pass `-i <IP>` and `-p <port>`.

+For example:

+In offline mode,
+1. Run the source computation.
+This will generate `*.dump` files.
-2. To analyze the generated offline trace with SnailTrail, from `timely-snailtrail`, run `cargo run --example inspect <# source computation peers> false`.
+2. Analyze the generated offline trace with SnailTrail: `timely-snailtrail -f <path/to/dumps> -s <source peers> <subcommand>`

-### 3. Run in online mode

-1. From `timely-snailtrail`, run `cargo run --example inspect <# source computation peers> true <IP> <PORT>`.
+In online mode,
+1. Run SnailTrail: `timely-snailtrail -i <IP> -p <port> -s <source peers> <subcommand>`
-2. Attach the source computation by running it with `SNAILTRAIL_ADDR=<IP>:<PORT>` set as env variable.
+2. Attach the source computation by running it with `SNAILTRAIL_ADDR=<IP>:<port>` set as env variable.

 ## Examples

-- Visit `timely-adapter/examples` for source computation examples.
+Visit `timely-adapter/examples` for source computation examples.
-- Visit `timely-snailtrail/examples/inspect.rs` for a basic SnailTrail inspector example.

 ### Show me the code!